munificent/journal/asset/post/2022-02-13-stupid-dog.md

 5. You are, in fact, quite expensive.

 Do I even need to write the numbered list here?
 It's obviously a terrible idea.
-Family members that we're vacationing with look at us like we were idiots when we say we are considering it.
+Family members that we're vacationing with look at us like we are idiots when we say we're considering it.

 I think very very hard about my beloved first dog, Snickers, named because she was chocolate brown with swirls of white and caramel.
 She was a Sheltie, the